jwalton/timeunitjs/README.md

         console.log("Hello after 5 seconds!");
     });

-Perhaps even more useful in CoffeeScript, where it is a little easier to use that setTimeout:
+Perhaps even more useful in CoffeeScript, where it is a little easier to use that setTimeout, since it follows the "callback at the end" idiom used by most node.js code:

     timeunit.seconds.sleep 5, () ->
         console.log "Hello world"